-Dealing with balancing on one leg occurs very rarely, but on the other-hand being flexible allowed me get in advantageous positions that not everyone is able to get into.
+Dealing with balancing on one leg occurs very rarely, but on the other hand, being flexible allowed me to get into advantageous positions that not everyone can get into.

 After getting the back of my opponents, having the flexibility to lock them into a body triangle has helped my confidence, and in my earlier days allowed me to slow down the session while I figured out what to do next.